-- Develop innovative professional development initiatives to enable all people to improve selfleadership capabilities that they can instigate at all levels within the University - Further focus on development of the leadership capabilities at all levels aligned to the CSU values to enable staff to demonstrate a) inspiring a sense of purpose and direction, b) guiding, mentoring and developing people and c) developing and nurturing relationships and networks; - Address the gap between leadership skills that are needed, and those that are rewarded at CSU (having a strategic focus, and communicating with influence) by developing innovative strategies to recognise individuals demonstrating CSU values and leadership capabilities at all levels of the University - Increase awareness of the existing CSU initiatives and courses for developing leadership capabilities and competencies.
-Provide opportunities to employees to attend these courses (workloads and funding). - Actively engage Managers and Supervisors to support the leadership journeys of staff in their teams.
+- Develop innovative professional development initiatives to enable all people to improve selfleadership capabilities that they can instigate at all levels within the University - Further focus on development of the leadership capabilities at all levels aligned to the CSU values to enable staff to demonstrate a) inspiring a sense of purpose and direction, b) guiding, mentoring and developing people and c) developing and nurturing relationships and networks; - Address the gap between leadership skills that are needed, and those that are rewarded at CSU by developing innovative strategies to recognise individuals demonstrating CSU values and leadership capabilities at all levels of the University - Increase awareness of the existing CSU initiatives and courses for developing leadership capabilities and competencies.
+Provide opportunities to employees to attend these courses (workloads and funding).